vue-bridge/vue-bridge/packages/docs/getting-started/index.md

 # Getting Started

-There's a few different ways to create a Vue-Bridge project.
 The quickest and easiest way is to clone one of our templates on github (see below), but you can also configure your project setup yourself manually.
 We have a guide for this further down.

 ::: info